kmonaghan/MDAMarvelAPI/README.md

 $ git submodule update --init --recursive
 ```

-You need to fill in your public and private keys in CBPDefines.h.
+Copy CBPDefines-example to CBPDefines.h and fill in your public and private keys in CBPDefines.h.

-Run the app and you should get a comic detail back.
+The example app currently shows you this week's releases by default and allows you to search to last/next week's releases.
+Tapping a cell brings you to a (very) crude standalone comic details screen.

 ## Requirements